fuzzylogicxx/fuzzylogic/posts/block-links-a-tricky-ui-problem.md

 </figure>

-And we have been asked to make the whole card clickable, rather than just the “Read more” link.
+And the requirement we’ve been given is to make the whole card clickable rather than just the “Read more” link.

-## TL;DR

-I was recently faced with this challenge while building a component at work and opted to implement a tailored version of Heydon Pickering’s _Redundant Click Trick_.
-This felt like the best approach, or perhaps more accurately “the lesser of three evils”.
-I’ll be monitoring how that performs, but in light of the R&D carried out during the task I’ve also started politely suggesting to colleagues that – [like Chris Coyier recently suggested](https://css-tricks.com/block-links-are-a-pain-and-maybe-just-a-bad-idea/) – maybe full-card clickable regions are a bad idea.

-## The Background
+## Stuffing everything inside the anchor

 Here’s the thing – since the dawn of HTML5 we’ve been able to wrap the inline anchor (`<a>`) element around block-level content such as headings, paragraphs, and `<div>`s… so isn’t the solution as easy as just doing that?